Blotch3D/Blotch3D/README.md

 IntelliSense, just look at the comment directly in the Blotch3D source.
 If you aren't getting useful IntelliSense information for a keyword, it may be a MonoGame keyword rather than a Blotch3D keyword.
 In that case you need to look it up online.
-Of course, to use IntelliSense, you must have the source code in your project (rather than just a reference to the DLL).
+Of course, to use IntelliSense you must have the source code in your project (rather than just a reference to the DLL).